About

 Degree Paths into this Industry

+Engineers, scientists, and technicians are becoming increasingly important as the food manufacturing industry implements new automation and food safety processes.
 These workers include industrial engineers, who plan equipment layout and workflow in manufacturing plants, emphasizing efficiency and safety.
 Also, mechanical engineers plan, design, and oversee the installation of tools, equipment, and machines.
 Chemists perform tests to develop new products and maintain the quality of existing products.
 Computer programmers and systems analysts develop computer systems and programs to support management and scientific research.
 Food scientists and technologists work in research laboratories or on production lines to develop new products, test current ones, and control food quality, including minimizing food-borne pathogens.

 Industry Forecast

 Food manufacturing firms will be able to use this new automation to better meet the changing demands of a growing and increasingly diverse population.
-As convenience becomes more important, consumers increasingly demand highly processed foods such as pre-marinated pork loins, peeled and cut carrots, microwaveable soups, or "ready-to-heat" dinners.
+As convenience becomes more important, consumers increasingly demand highly processed foods such as pre-marinated pork loins, peeled and cut carrots, microwaveable soups, or ready-to-cook dinners.
 Such a shift in consumption will contribute to the demand for food manufacturing workers and will lead to the development of thousands of new processed foods.
 Domestic producers also will attempt to market these goods abroad as the volume of international trade continues to grow.
 The increasing size and diversity of the American population has driven demand for a greater variety of foods, including more ethnic foods.
-The combination of expanding export markets and shifting and increasing domestic consumption will help employment among food manufacturing workers to rise over the next decade and will lead to significant changes throughout the food manufacturing industry.
+The combination of expanding export markets and shifting and increasing domestic consumption will help employment among food processing occupations to rise over the next decade and will lead to significant changes throughout the food manufacturing industry.

 Related Degree Fields